Last night I got back to Rio after spending twelve incredible days in Ouro Preto.

 And they definitely lived up to their reputation!
 When walking down the street, random passerby would strike up a conversation with me.

-And when buying something from the market the other day, the people who worked there struck up a conversation with me about where I was from, why I was there, and the differences between Brazil and the US…This type of thing happened quite frequently.
+And when buying something from the market the other day, the people who worked there struck up a conversation with me, asking where I was from, why I was there, and the differences between Brazil and the US…This type of thing happened quite frequently.

 Curious, we pulled up, wandered the out-of-place manicured lawn and found a gentleman farmer from the city examining his banana orchards.
 Rather than shoot us for trespassing, he invited us in for coffee and homemade guava paste.
 For me, that was a typical moment in Minas Gerais…”